Hopac/Hopac/Benchmarks/ThreadRing/README.md

-﻿This benchmark is inspired by a benchmark by the same name on an infamous language shootout site.
+This benchmark is inspired by a benchmark by the same name on an infamous language shootout site.
 The benchmark creates a ring (or multiple independent rings) of jobs that pass a message around the ring.
 The Hopac based implementations in here use a custom cooperative scheduler and do not pass the